 What Is Verbal Abuse In A Relationship?

 Verbal abuse is an emotional abuse that inflicts intense humiliation, denigration, and fear on the exposed person (1).
 It is a continuous criticism of one partner by the other.
 If your partner’s words are making you question your virtue and feel inadequate, stupid and worthless, then you are going through verbal abuse.

-Verbal abuse can range from something harsh like demeaning you to something simple like giving you silent treatment.
+Verbal abuse can range from something harsh like demeaning.
 In verbal abuse, the abuser uses words to control and get things done their way.

 However, every heated argument need not be verbal abuse.
 In order to identify verbal abuse, you need to differentiate it from regular arguments.

 A heated argument can sometimes be mistaken as verbal abuse while verbal abuse can be ignored as a typical marital disagreement.
 There is a faint line between an argument and verbal abuse.
 Here are some traits that differentiate them:

 |The arguments are constructive, and you do not lose respect or pass nasty comments at a personal level.||An abusive partner tries to attack you with harsh words, calls you names and tries to dominate you.|